nathan005/audiobooks/README.md

     4. press enter _you should see the directory name before the % in terminal now_
     5. add the following command `chmod +x fromcd.sh`
 3. Execute the script by typing `./fromcd.sh` in terminal
-4. Choose the funcion you would like to run
+4. Choose the option you would like to run

 ## Converting from CD
 The functions are designed to make it easier to convert m4a files from an AudioBook CD